The Official Blog of Biltmore®

 - In the Historic Archives

 Timeless Tradition Continues at Biltmore’s Employee Christmas Party

 When George Vanderbilt opened Biltmore House to his family and friends on Christmas Eve 1895, guests were greeted in the Banquet Hall by a splendidly tall tree laden with gifts for estate workers.
-Although the wrapped packages under today's Banquet Hall tree are decorative rather than full of surprises, that doesn’t mean Biltmore has ended the Vanderbilt gift-giving tradition: for our staff Christmas party, all children 11 and younger receive a present chosen especially for their age range.
+Although the wrapped packages under today's Banquet Hall tree are decorative rather than full of surprises, that doesn’t mean Biltmore has ended the Vanderbilt gift-giving tradition.
+During our staff Christmas party, all children 11 and younger receive a present chosen especially for their age range.

 “It’s really neat to me that this tradition has remained year after year.
 We’ve modernized it a little with Excel spreadsheets and such, but otherwise, it hasn't changed that much.
 We give more than 300 gifts each year, and though they are more contemporary than the presents children would have received in the early 1900s, they always reflect the Vanderbilt spirit of warmth and generosity,” Michaela said.

-This delightful tradition is just one of the ways Biltmore honors Mr. Vanderbilt’s legacy today, and we are honored to keep history alive each year at the annual Christmas party.
+This delightful tradition is just one of the ways Biltmore honors Mr. Vanderbilt’s legacy today, and we are delighted to keep history alive each year at the annual Christmas party.

 -- Featured image: A Biltmore family enjoys the annual staff Christmas party

 -- First image: A family admires the Banquet Hall Christmas tree